 American Courts: Structure, People, Processes, Politics (LAW-838-001)

-More specifically, it considers court organization and nomenclature, the processes and institutions that produce the national federal rules of procedure and evidence and local variations.
-It analyzes the various methods by which state and federal judges are selected and the roles of executive officials, legislators, the bar, interest groups, sitting and would-be judges, and, in many cases the voting public—and the impact of selection processes on the make-up and behavior of the judiciary.
-The seminar examines the ethical rules that govern judges and the mechanisms for dealing with allegations of judicial misconduct and disability.
-It asks how the courts deal with legislators (who fund and, to a degree, govern the courts), and with the press and social media, usually the principal means by which the public learns (or doesn’t learn) what courts do.
-Finally, it explores the reasons for changes in recent years in how trial and appellate courts dispose of the cases before them, including the decline in the number and proportion of trials and of traditional appellate procedures.
+The seminar covers court organization, including the judicial self-governance institutions that produce, for example, rules of procedure and evidence.
+It analyzes state and federal judicial selection processes and the roles therein of executive officials, legislators, political parties, interest groups (e.g., the bar), sitting and would-be judges, and voters.
+It asks about the impact of selection processes on the make-up and behavior of the judiciary.
+The seminar examines ethical rules that govern judges and mechanisms for dealing with judicial misconduct allegations.
+It examines courts’ relations with legislators, who fund and, to a degree, govern the courts, and courts’ relations with the press and social media, which are a principal means by which people gain what little knowledge and opinions they have about courts.
+It analyzes recent changes in how trial and appellate courts dispose of cases, including the decline in—even disappearance of—trials and traditional appellate procedures.

-I ask each class member to select a federal district court to provide specific focus on the seminar themes.
+I ask each class member to select a federal district court and its corresponding court of appeals to provide specific focus on the seminar themes.

-Part I (five sessions) covers “Structure and Personnel” (changing role of courts in the early 21st century, structure and personnel of the courts, court governance and rule making, and selection and education of judges).
+Part I—Structure and Personnel (five sessions): structure and personnel of the courts, court governance and rule-making, and selection and education of judges.

-Part II (four sessions) covers “Dealing with the Judicial and Political Environment” (judicial ethics, judicial-legislative relations, courts and the media in their various forms).
+Part II—Dealing with Judicial and Political Environments (five sessions): regulation of judicial ethics, judicial-legislative relations, courts and the media in their various forms.

-Grading and Assessment: Grading is based on three essays on assigned topics, submitted at the conclusion of each of the three course parts.
-The essays do not require outside research.
-The purpose of the essays is to allow students to demonstrate familiarity with the readings and class discussion and ability to analyze conflicting points of view.
+Grading is based on three essays on assigned topics, submitted at the end of each course part.
+The essays require no outside research.
+They let students demonstrate their familiarity with the readings and class discussion and their ability to analyze conflicting points of view.
 Grading also reflects participation in class discussion.

-ULWR: The three essays do not by themselves meet the ULWR standards.
-I am, however, prepared to supervise Upper Level Writing Requirement projects that elaborate on any of the essay assignments or other mutually agreed-upon topics.
+The three essays do not by themselves meet the ULWR standards, but I am prepared to supervise a small number of ULWR projects that elaborate on some aspect of an essay assignment or other mutually agreed-upon topic.